ArshanAlam/experimental/education/designing-data-intensive-applications/chapter-06.md

 After a large partition has been split, one of its two halves can be transferred to another node in order to balance the load
 * The number of partitions adapts to the total data volume
   * If there is only a small amount of data, a small number of partitions is sufficient, so overheads are small, if there is a huge amount of data, the size of each individual partition is limited to a configurable maximum
-* Dynamic partitioning is well suited for key range-partitioned data and hash-partitioned data.
+* Dynamic partitioning is suitable for both key range-partitioned data and hash-partitioned data.

 ##### Partitioning proportionally to nodes
 * The number of partitions are proportional to the number of nodes